Where Is Desirability's Place In The Modern Age?

-In 2014, Vogue declared in an article that “the big booty has officially become ubiquitous.”
-With that, the cultural behemoth ushered in what they termed “the Era of the Big Booty."
+In 2014, Vogue declared in an article that "the big booty has officially become ubiquitous".
+With that, the cultural behemoth ushered in what they termed "the Era of the Big Booty".
 (Unsurprisingly, the controversial story no longer exists on their website.)
-Fast forward eight years, and various publications are forecasting the re-emergence of the Y2K aesthetic.
-"Heroin chic” (cringe) is supposedly coming back in fashion.
-Some people are having revision surgery to reinstate their original pre-op features.
+Fast-forward eight years and various publications are forecasting the re-emergence of the Y2K aesthetic.
+"Heroin chic" (cringe) is supposedly coming back into fashion.
+Some people are having revision surgery to reinstate their original, pre-op features.

 Advertisement

-“Beauty has always been a synonym for goodness,” explains Xine Yao, PhD, a lecturer of American Literature at University College London.
-“This goes back to the ancient Greeks, who saw this association between how beautiful someone was and their moral worth.
+"Beauty has always been a synonym for goodness," explains Xine Yao PhD, a lecturer in American literature at University College London.
+"This goes back to the ancient Greeks, who saw this association between how beautiful someone was and their moral worth.
 But this is something we’ve increasingly complicated since then, because it’s not a neutral good.
-So much is dependent on disability, race, class, and gender norms.”
+So much is dependent on disability, race, class, and gender norms."

-Maya, a 28-year-old Black woman from Miami, realized this when she first traveled to Europe and became aware of how she was being perceived differently due to her race.
-The cultural disparity — felt most acutely when dating — and how others treated her because it was novel at first, but ultimately jarring.
-As a Black woman, she was “the antithesis of what people back home found attractive," but had now seemingly metamorphosed into someone who could “date people who resembled those who never gave me the time of day back in Miami.”
-Being a Black American in Europe made her feel as though she had been reduced to “some exotic bird”; some non-Indigenous species whose newfound ‘exoticism’ was something that could be “exploited and weaponized”; some chick who’d migrated to new, unknown and distant lands only to discover that she “could be handled without care or deserved being violated."
+Maya, a 28-year-old Black woman from Miami, realised this when she first travelled to Europe and became aware of how she was being perceived differently due to her race.
+The cultural disparity — felt most acutely when dating — and how others treated her was novel at first but ultimately jarring.
+As a Black woman, she was "the antithesis of what people back home found attractive" but had now seemingly metamorphosed into someone who could "date people who resembled those who never gave me the time of day back in Miami".
+Being a Black American in Europe made her feel as though she had been reduced to "some exotic bird"; some non-Indigenous species whose newfound 'exoticism' was something that could be "exploited and weaponised"; some chick who’d migrated to new, unknown and distant lands only to discover that she "could be handled without care or deserved being violated".

 Advertisement

 Take, for instance, the way in which the fashion and beauty industries operate.
-When companies launch campaigns, they’re setting a precedent on what they believe is the cultural benchmark of beauty — marketing, packaging, and selling what is often one look to a vast array of demographics.
-So desire and beauty can’t be reduced to interpersonal relationships; they need to be understood and contextualized in terms of national identity and global markets.
+When companies launch campaigns, they’re setting a precedent of what they believe is the cultural benchmark of beauty — marketing, packaging and selling what is often one look to a vast array of demographics.
+So desire and beauty can’t be reduced to interpersonal relationships; they need to be understood and contextualised in terms of national identity and global markets.

 “